tenancy/laravel-websockets-bridge/readme.md

-<aside>This was created in 2 hours and has not been tested.
-I can't even guarantee there's a need beyond what `beyondcode/laravel-websockets` provides natively.
-It goes without saying that this exists without warranty of success.</aside>
+<p style="color: red">This was created in 2 hours and has not been tested.
+I can't even guarantee there's a need beyond what <span style="font:monospace">beyondcode/laravel-websockets</span> provides natively.
+It goes without saying that this exists without warranty of success.</p>

 # How to install:
 1. Run `composer require tenancy/laravel-websockets-bridge`